datazoompuc/datazoom.amazonia/README.md

 #### Consumer Energy Consumption

 The Consumer Energy Consumption dataset provides monthly data from 2004 to 2025 about energy consumption and number of consumers.
-The data is organized by State, Region, or Electric Subsystem, and is broken down by class of service and type of consumer.
+The source workbook organizes the data by State, Region, or Electric Subsystem, but this package currently reads only the State and Subsystem levels (see **geo_level** below); the data is broken down by class of service and type of consumer.

 The available classes are: Residential, Commercial, Industrial, Rural, and Others.
 For each observation, the dataset reports the type of